 Employers are required to provide employees with access to a Personal Retirement Savings Account where they do not provide an occupational pension scheme.
 This involves an employer providing the facility to have pension contributions deducted from an employees’ salary and transferred to the PRSA provider.
 Employees may elect to pay PRSA contributions in lieu of AVCs.
 The retirement benefits are the same as those for RACs with the same overall contributions applying (these include contributions by the employer where applicable).

 Tip: There is no requirement for an employer to contribute to the PRSA, however any contribution will be deductible from income tax/corporation tax.
-Employers contributions will not be subject to employers or employees PRSI.

 Tip: It is not necessary for an individual to retire in order to access benefits from RACs and PRSAs.

 Benefits are generally accessed from age 60 and must be accessed before age 75.